 “If you got laid, how come you’re walking funny?”

 “Jack!”
 I hiss.

 “Enough of me, what did we miss yesterday.”

 “Not as much as we missed,” quips Mr. Clark.

 The rest of the week zips by.
 It’s Saturday night.
 I find myself sitting with a group of zitty teen boys pretending I’m a warrior elf.
 Dungeon Master Jack is torturing my elf with multiple Orc attacks.
 I’m on my fifth replacement arm, considering a suicide attack just to escape a deviously complicated cave.
 Finally Jack asks if we’re ready for snacks.
 I pull out a joint from behind my ear, “I invoke this magic spell to overcome the Orc attack.”

-Everyone freezes and looks at Jack, the final authority.
+Everyone freezes and looks at Jack, our dungeon master, the final authority.